lb3/CLIP-PyL/README.md

 #CLIP-PyL

-The is the ALPHA release of the CLIP-PyL package, which contains scripts that can parse "crosslink signatures" from aligned CLIP-seq data.
+This is the ALPHA release of the CLIP-PyL package, which contains scripts that can parse "crosslink signatures" from aligned CLIP-seq data.

 Currently, HITS-CLIP is the only CLIP-seq method that is supported.
 However, PAR-CLIP and iCLIP data will be supported if considerable interest arises.